owddm/chris-wireframe/README.md

 ## TODO

-Its a work in progress and I will continue to develop.
+- Its a work in progress and I will continue to develop.

-The Colors / Typography not applied, obviously.
-Just basic layout.
-We will add custom Theme using OKtech colors

-## Changes to Sitemap

-- Covers same content but reorder a bit
+- Compared to proposed sitemap, we cover same content but reorder a bit for simplicity
-- Martin wanted to Highlight members / Patchwork idea
-- Merge the events into a single list, with tags / filtering
+- Merge the events into a single list
-- RSS Feed

-## Ideas
+- Main next task to do is to figure out events filtering if any
+- Martin suggested to Highlight members more; I included the patchwork idea (members pick their own theme)

-Sponsors page?
+- TODO RSS Feed, Sponsors page?

 ## Code TODOs